-Jane Everton, gave a presentation on the Social Housing Green Paper.
+Jane Everton, gave a presentation on her views on the Social Housing Green Paper.
 In particular she emphasised the role the Grenfell tragedy played in developing the Social Housing Green Paper and the need to acknowledge there are many further issues that need to be addressed coming out this.
-She also highlighted that 14 events were held across the country, where Ministers engaged with a range of residents including social housing tenants, with the aim of informing the Social Housing Green Paper.
+She also highlighted that 14 events were held across the country, where Ministers engaged with a range of residents including social housing tenants, with the aim of these events informing the Social Housing Green Paper.
 She also explained the Social Housing Green Paper would be in four chapters, of which the first three focus on experience including recommendations from the Hackett Review.
 The fourth chapter was focused on the stigma around social housing.

-In the discussion, the following points were raised;
+In the discussion that followed, the following points were raised;

-- Following a query on whether there will be a review of decent home standards, Jane emphasised that whether decent home standards should be changed will be considered once they receive further information following the green paper. - A concern was raised that central government needs to consider a national standard on what a housing unit looks like. - Jane encouraged Members continue to give evidence with their consultation responses. - In response to a query, Jane confirmed there was not yet a date for the spending review. - In response to concerns raised about stigma, Jane emphasised the best course of action we can take is to continue to talk positively about social housing.
+- Following a query on whether there will be a review of decent home standards, Jane emphasised that whether decent home standards should be changed will be considered once they receive further information following the green paper. - A concern was raised that central government need to consider a national standard on what a housing unit looks like. - Jane encouraged Members continue to give evidence with their consultation responses. - In response to a query an MHCLG official confirmed that Housing Association right to but decisions would be evaluated in detail. - In response to a query, Jane confirmed there was not yet a date for the spending review. - In response to concerns raised about stigma, Jane emphasised the best course of action we can take is to continue to talk positively about social housing.
 Jane also highlighted that this has been acknowledged by government.